How to Use VLOOKUP to Find Approximate Match for Text in Excel

 C12&”*”

-Here, Ampersand (&) joints the value of Cell C12 (Brad) with the wildcard (*).
-As a result, the lookup value becomes Brad*.
-So, the VLOOKUP formula looks for the text begins with Brad*.
-Brad* means the formula will look for any of the names starting with Brad, with zero/more characters subsequently (such as Brad, Bradley, Braden).
+The Ampersand (&) joins the value of C12 (Brad) with the wildcard (*).
+The lookup value becomes Brad*.
+The VLOOKUP formula looks for the text that begins with Brad*: names starting with Brad, with zero or more characters (eg. Brad, Bradley, Braden).

 VLOOKUP(C12&”*”,B5:C10,2,FALSE)

-The above formula looks for Brad* in the range B5:C10, and returns sales amount from column 2.
-FALSE in the fourth argument indicates that exact match mode is used here.
+The formula looks for Brad* in B5:C10 and returns the sales amount in column 2.
+FALSE in the fourth argument indicates that the exact match mode is used.

 Note: